 Colorado Zipline & Other Adventure Activities

 Colorado activities come in all shapes and sizes for the meek and mild or the crazy and wild.
-From whitewater rafting to zip line tours, rock climbing to horseback riding, jeep tours to mountain biking, fly fishing to hiking 14’ers, we offer a variety of Colorado activities that are as widely ranged as those who visit.
+From whitewater rafting to zip line tours, rock climbing to horseback riding, guided hiking tours in Rocky Mountain National Park to mountain biking, fly fishing to trekking up 14’ers, we offer a variety of Colorado activities that are as widely ranged as those who visit.
 From the beginner to the expert, we’ll find a way to create the adventure of a lifetime for you!

 BWR offers Colorado activities and adventures across the state, including rafting trips and other summer activities near Denver, Colorado Springs, Breckenridge, Vail, Glenwood Springs and more.
 We also offer great packages that will save you money and give you some serious bang for your adventure buck!

 AVA Zipline Tours – 2 Locations!

 Our Idaho Springs zipline tour is on 9 acres just 30 minutes from Denver.After a scenic nature hike to get to the start of the course, take on six zips of varying length through the trees and cliffs before crossing over Chicago Creek for an exhilarating finish.
 You’ll also tackle the Dual Race Line, cliffside free fall, the “Surf Zip,” the Swinging Log Bridge, The Moving Pivot Log Cross and More!
 See the Idaho Springs zipline tour on Google Satellite map.

 Minimum age 7, minimum weight 50 lbs, maximum weight 250 lbs.
 Idaho Springs zipline course is open NOW!

 Adult $99 – $109, Child 7-12 $89 – $99

 Mountaintop Zip Line Tour At Granite Outpost (Buena Vista):